apache/airflow/docs/apache-airflow/best-practices.rst

             super().__init__(*args, **kwargs)

-Triggering DAGs after changes
+Triggering Dags after changes
 -----------------------------

-Avoid triggering DAGs immediately after changing them or any other accompanying files that you change in the Dag folder.
+Avoid triggering Dags immediately after changing them or any other accompanying files that you change in the Dag folder.

 You should give the system sufficient time to process the changed files.
 This takes several steps.
 First the files have to be distributed to scheduler - usually via distributed filesystem or Git-Sync, then scheduler has to parse the Python files and store them in the database.
-Depending on your configuration, speed of your distributed filesystem, number of files, number of DAGs, number of changes in the files, sizes of the files, number of schedulers, speed of CPUS, this can take from seconds to minutes, in extreme cases many minutes.
+Depending on your configuration, speed of your distributed filesystem, number of files, number of Dags, number of changes in the files, sizes of the files, number of schedulers, speed of CPUS, this can take from seconds to minutes, in extreme cases many minutes.
 You should wait for your Dag to appear in the UI to be able to trigger it.